-The Index Service supports the creation of primary and secondary indexes on items stored within Couchbase clusters.
+The Index Service supports the creation of primary and secondary indexes on items stored within Couchbase databases.
 Indexes enable and enhance the performance of query operations.

-The Index Service is used to create indexes from predefined subsets of bucket-data.
+The Index Service creates indexes from predefined subsets of bucket data.
 The Query Service relies on indexes provided by the Index Service.

-The N1QL query language is used to instruct the Index Service to create indexes.
+The SQL++ query language instructs the Index Service to create indexes.
 The Index Service can create two types of indexes:

-Primary: Based on the unique key of every item in a specified bucket or collection.
+Based on the unique key of every item in a specified bucket or collection.
 Every primary index is maintained asynchronously.

-A primary index is intended to be used for simple non-production queries, which have no filters or predicates.
-The CREATE PRIMARY INDEX statement is used to create primary indexes.
+A primary index is for simple queries that have no filters or predicates.
+The CREATE PRIMARY INDEX statement creates primary indexes.

-Couchbase Cloud supports standard index storage for saving indexes.
-By default, an index is saved on the node on which it is created.
-Each index is created on one bucket only; but multiple indexes may be created on a single bucket.
+Couchbase Capella supports standard index storage for saving indexes.
+By default, an index is saved on the node where it’s created.
+Each index is created on one keyspace—a bucket or collection.
+Multiple indexes can be created on a single keyspace.

 Like the other Couchbase services, you can deploy the Index Service during database creation or by adding it to an existing database.
 The Index Service depends on the Data Service for underlying functionality and the Query Service for creating and managing indexes using the SQL++ query language.
 For more information about how these services interact, see Couchbase Server | Indexes.